Medical malpractice is the 3rd leading cause of death in the US. What is medical malpractice?

 Economic damages are monetary losses you might have sustained because you or your loved one were victims of a medical malpractice incident.
 These are typically easier to measure than other types of damages.

-Some of the items under the economic damages umbrella are as follows:
+Some of the items under the damages umbrella are as follows:

-- Medical expenses are sustained because of the medical malpractice situation.
+- Medical expenses are sustained because of the medical malpractice laws.
 This includes treatments, hospitalizations, surgeries, medical tests, prescriptions, rehabilitation efforts, and ongoing care.
+It’s important to obtain your medical records and medical bills for your case.

 - Lost income occurs when the injured party is unable to work because of the injuries they sustained.
 When determining damages, current lost wages and future earning potential are all considered.